acktarcodes/CentroNodes-Website/README.md

 # Centronodes Main Website (ReactJS)

+⭐ Star the project for more good leaks\
+\
 This website is fucked by Acktar#6817 ...
-You should join my [Discord Server](https://discord.gg/QgkKCq7WJW) btw cause... ```All my friends are Toxic all ambitionless so rude and always negative``` i forgot the rest of the lyrics but that doesnt matter nor will stop me\
+You should join my [Discord Server](https://discord.gg/QgkKCq7WJW) btw cause... ```All my friends are Toxic all ambitionless so rude and always negative``` i forgot the rest of the lyrics but that doesnt matter\
 \
-⭐ Star the project or you will not get good stuffs in the future
+⭐ Star the project for more good leaks

 ## Heres some screenshots of the website lol
 ![centro-main](https://user-images.githubusercontent.com/103925997/207392478-dd07213b-1c41-4202-9cf2-6db1688f4225.png)